MTDCodes/CouchBot.Docs/docs/rolemanagement.rst

 **CouchBot** is capible of assigning roles based on specific criteria such as a user joining the server or typing a phrase in Discord.
 This provides opportunities such as typing "*I Love Streams*" to get pinged when a creator goes live etc.

-**NOTE - THIS HASNT BEEN CARRIED OVER TO SLASH COMMANDS YET!**

-.. .. caution:: If you are assigning roles, make sure the bot is above the role it is supposed to assign.
+.. caution:: If you are assigning roles, make sure the bot is above the role it is supposed to assign.

-..
 If you want Discord users to be assigned a role when they join your Discord server then the following commands will do this for you.

-.. .. list-table:: Server Join Commands
+.. list-table:: Server Join Commands
-..    :widths: 25 25 50
+   :widths: 25 25 50
-..    :header-rows: 1
+   :header-rows: 1

-..    * - Name
+   * - Name
-..      - Example
+     - Example
-..      - Usage
+     - Usage
-..    * - role join
+   * - role join
-..      - ``!cb role join @RoleName``
+     - ``/role join role: @RoleName``
-..      - Assigns a role when people join your server.
+     - Assigns a role when people join your server.
-..    * - role join reset
+   * - role join reset
-..      - ``!cb role join reset``
+     - ``/role joinnone``
-..      - Reset the server join role to nothing.
+     - Reset the server join role to nothing.

-..
 Reaction Roles are also available to use should you find that easier to implement on your server.
 Instead of typing a command, your users can react to an emoji attached to a message to be assigned / removed from a given role;

 .. ..
 Note:: A *single* reaction message can contain up to **four** reaction roles.
 Want more than 4?
 You will need to provide multiple messages.